micaelaneus/strength-as-ccoty/README.md

 When you feel ready, shuffle and cut the cards.
 Place all twelve cards face down, starting at the First House and moving counter-clockwise to pull a card for each successive house.
 Placing all cards face-up will overwhelm your reading, believe!
 Lay out the complete map and then take the journey one step at a time.

-Before you reveal each card, read the prompts to marinate in the house’s juices.
-Then turn the card over and make your interpretation before moving to the next house.
+Before you reveal each card, read the prompts and marinate in the house’s juices.
+Then turn the card over to make your interpretation before moving to the next house.
 We recommend brief journaling both before and after you flip each card.

 #### CARD 1 - FIRST HOUSE OF IDENTITIES ASCENDANT

 What area of personal growth would most benefit from attention now?
 Where do I need to cultivate more self-confidence, or express myself with greater authenticity?
 How do I need to change, perhaps dramatically?

-CARDINAL FIRE + MARS + ARIES // THE EMPEROR + THE TOWER

 #### CARD 2 - SECOND HOUSE OF PRACTICALITIES

 How am I supported, and where do I lack support?
 What aspect of my life deserves more pleasure and ease?
 Where does stubbornness or stale belief hold me back from achievement and growth?
 Am I too attached?

-FIXED EARTH + VENUS + TAURUS // THE EMPRESS + THE HIEROPHANT

 #### CARD 3 - THIRD HOUSE OF COMMUNION

 Do my friendships and community serve my highest self?
 Do I serve theirs?
 How do my communication patterns impact my relationships?
 Where do I step up, or maybe step back, in collaborations?
 Am I in love?

-MUTABLE AIR + MERCURY + GEMINI // THE MAGICIAN + THE LOVERS

 #### CARD 4 - FOURTH HOUSE OF BELONGING IMUM COELI (IC)

 An emotional vibe check.
 How am I doing, in the most holistic sense imaginable?
 Is my “home” stable, meaning both practically secure (finances, agreements) and well-regulated (low drama, cheery)?

-CARDINAL WATER + THE MOON + CANCER // THE HIGH PRIESTESS + THE CHARIOT + THE MOON

 #### CARD 5 - FIFTH HOUSE OF CREATIVITIES

 Where and when do my unique gifts shine?
 How confident do I feel sharing myself, authentically?
 Does my creativity get enough attention?
 Should I take the next step in a project?
 What am I so afraid of?

-FIXED FIRE + THE SUN + LEO // STRENGTH + THE SUN

 #### CARD 6 - SIXTH HOUSE OF EMBODIMENTS

 Do my habits support my physical and mental health?
 How healthy do I feel, regardless of what a doctor might say?
 What energy or practice will help me enjoy my body more fully?
 Where can I release perfectionism?

-MUTABLE EARTH / MERCURY / VIRGO // THE MAGICIAN + THE HERMIT

 #### CARD 7 - SEVENTH HOUSE OF PARTNERSHIPS DESCENDANT

 Do I form trustworthy partnerships?
 How well do my boundaries serve my well-being?
 What area of my life faces conflict, and therefore offers growth?
 Where can I better show up for community?
 Where do I have more to offer the folks in my intimate life?

-CARDINAL AIR + VENUS + LIBRA  // THE EMPRESS + JUSTICE

 #### CARD 8 - EIGHTH HOUSE OF TRANSFORMATIONS

 What pattern can I release?
 What energy do I need to call in or let flow out of me?
 Where has my rigidity or desire for control hurt me or others?
 How have I grown in the period of my life now ending?
 How’s my sex life?

-FIXED WATER + PLUTO + SCORPIO // DEATH + JUDGMENT

 #### CARD 9 - NINTH HOUSE OF PHILOSOPHIES

 Do my actions align with my ethics?
 How open am I (or should I be) for experiences that expand my perspective like travel, education, discomfort?
 Am I in a rut?
 Or is this a season for trust?
 What can I teach others?

-MUTABLE FIRE + JUPITER + SAGITTARIUS // THE WHEEL OF FORTUNE + TEMPERANCE

 #### CARD 10 - TENTH HOUSE OF LEGACIES MEDIUM COELI (MC)

 Have I honored my responsibilities?
 What area of my life merits more discipline, and which needs less compulsive fixation?
 Do I set and keep meaningful goals appropriately?
 Where should I lighten up?
 Or maybe buckle down?

-CARDINAL EARTH + SATURN + CAPRICORN // THE DEVIL + THE WORLD

 #### CARD 11 - ELEVENTH HOUSE OF COLLABORATORS

 Vast communities hold and nurture us– societies and ecologies, internal and ancestral.
 How well do I treat my collaborators?
 What’s one aspect that deserves extra appreciation?
 How can I improve my communal presence?

-FIXED AIR + URANUS + AQUARIUS // THE FOOL + THE STAR

 #### CARD 12 - TWELFTH HOUSE OF MYSTERIES

 Dreams, fantasies, wishes, regrets, inner voices, and callings.
 What intuitive aspect of my life has the greatest power over me now?
 Do I need to manifest this energy, or release it?
 Where can I let intuition guide me more outrageously?

-MUTABLE WATER + NEPTUNE + PISCES // THE HANGED ONE + THE MOON

 ### INTERPRETING THE SPREAD